notaryproject/notaryproject.dev/content/en/docs/how-to/registry-authentication.md

 chmod +x ~/bin/docker-credential-pass
 ```

-Configure GPG key for encryption.
-If you have a GPP key already, run `gpg --edit-key` to trust your key.
+Generate and configure GPG key for encryption.

+> **NOTE:** If you have a GPP key already, run `gpg --edit-key` to trust your key instead.

 ```console
 gpg --full-generate-key